Child Pornography

 Unless the defendant meets the legal definition of insanity under California law, which is rare, mental illness is not a defense.
 While obsessive-compulsive disorder (OCD), addiction issues, bipolar disorder, or severe depression can all explain why a person accessed child pornography, it is not a legal defense.
 However, it can go a long way towards helping craft a drastically reduced punishment.
 This requires generating what you may call a “private probation report” in which a forensic psychologist or psychiatrist is retained to evaluate and assess the client’s conduct as it relates to their social history and mental health history.

-If you or a loved one is under investigation for or has been charged with violating California’s possession of child pornography laws, do not hesitate to contact criminal defense attorney Jerod Gunsberg in Los Angeles at (323) 633-3423 for a free and confidential consultation about your case or get in touch via the secure contact form on this page.
+If you or a loved one is under investigation for or has been charged with violating California’s possession of child pornography laws, do not hesitate to contact criminal defense attorney Jerod Gunsberg in Los Angeles at (323) 633-3423 for a confidential consultation about your case or get in touch via the secure contact form on this page.
 Help is available 24 hours a day, 7 days a week.